DEIB-GECO/GMQL/docs/GMQL_APIs.md

 #### Full example

-All GMQL applications should contain the data parsing and reading operation and the materialising operation, as shown bellow, all the rest of the operations can fit in between the read and the store operations.
+All GMQL applications should contain the data parsing and reading operation and the materialising operation, as shown below, all the rest of the operations can fit in between the read and the store operations.
 The type of the parser to use is dependent on the dataset regions schema.
-There are set of builtin parsers , such as Bed parser, Narrow peaks parser, and broad peaks parser.
-In addition to the CustomParser, which takes as an argument the path to the schema XML file.
-The first command should be reading the input datasets, remember that this is lazy processing, nothing will run until the server command *server.run()* is executed.
+There are set of built-in parsers, such as Bed parser, Narrow peaks parser, and Broad peaks parser, in addition to the CustomParser, which takes as an argument the path to the schema XML file.
+The first command should be reading the input datasets; remember that this is lazy processing, nothing will run until the server command *server.run()* is executed.

-Each GMQL operation returns [IRVariable](../GMQL-Core/src/main/scala/it/polimi/genomics/core/DataStructures/IRVariable.scala), each IRVariable can be materialised or used in as input for other IR variables
+Each GMQL operation returns [IRVariable](../GMQL-Core/src/main/scala/it/polimi/genomics/core/DataStructures/IRVariable.scala), each IRVariable can be materialised or used as input for other IR variables
 ```
 //Set data parsers
 val DS1: IRVariable = server READ ex_data_path USING BedParser